alephium/docs/docs/integration/exchange.md

 ### Wallet generation

-To generate multiple addresses for users, you can use the [HD-wallet in our web3 SDK](https://github.com/alephium/alephium-web3/blob/master/packages/web3-wallet/src/hd-wallet.ts#L112-L185)
+To generate multiple addresses for users, you can use the [HD-wallet in the web3 SDK](https://github.com/alephium/alephium-web3/blob/master/packages/web3-wallet/src/hd-wallet.ts#L112-L185).

 ### Sharding